 - 1. Publish information to show compliance with the Equality Duty by 06.04.12 - 2.
-Publish Equality objectives at least every 4 years, which are specific and measureable by 06.04.12
+Publish Equality objectives at least every 4 years, which are specific and measurable by 06.04.12

-This policy describes how St Mary's is meeting these statutory duties and is in line with national guidance.
+This policy is in line with national guidance and describes how St Mary's is meeting these statutory duties.
 It includes information about how we are complying with the Public Sector Equality Duty and also provides guidance to staff and outside visitors about our approach to promoting equality.